-Joffre Lakes Trail in the Winter Whistler Snowshoeing
+Joffre Lakes Provincial Park Whistler Snowshoeing

 On a sunny day the frozen lake is beautiful and almost warm feeling.
 However, as soon as the sun goes behind the mountains the temperature gets bitter cold so be prepared with very warm clothing on any snowshoeing adventure there.
 You do occasionally see people camp overnight at Joffre Lakes in the winter.
 The usual campsite area is buried in snow as it lays at the base of the mountains so people usually put their tents directly on the frozen lake.
 Extraordinary!